 Facebook deletes accounts linked to India's Congress party, Pakistan military

-A major crackdown by Facebook ahead of polls in India.
+New Delhi - A major crackdown by Facebook ahead of polls in India.

 Facebook has deleted 712 accounts and 390 pages in India and Pakistan for “inauthentic behaviour”, it said on Monday, many linked to India’s opposition Congress party days before a national election, and others related to Pakistan’s military.